 A traditional Japanese and folk dance club for NUS students, which performs for external organizations and the general public.

-A Japanese club which strives to bring enthusiasts together to enjoy a variety of Japanese music, including pop, rock, anime and Vocaloid.
+The Japanese Music Club (JMC) brings enthusiasts together to create and enjoy a variety of Japanese music, including pop, rock, anime and Vocaloid.

 A group of NUS students who wish to spread the love for Odottemita in the community.
 Join us in spreading the love for 踊ってみた！！